SHTOOLS/SHTOOLS/src/pydoc/pyshexpandwlsq.md

 # Description

-SHExpandLSQ will expand a set of irregularly sampled data points into spherical harmonics by a least squares inversion.
-When there are more data points than spherical harmonic coefficients (i.e., nmax>(lmax+1)**2), the solution of the overdetermined system will be determined.
-If there are more coefficients than data points, then the solution of the underdetermined system that minimizes the solution norm will be determined.
-See the LAPACK documentation concerning DGELS for further information.

-A weighted least squares inversion will be performed if the optional vector weights is specified.
-In this case, the problem must be overdetermined, and it is assumed that each measurement is statistically independent (i.e., the weighting matrix is diagonal).
-The inversion is performed using the LAPACK routine DGGGLM.
+SHExpandWLSQ will expand a set of irregularly sampled data points into spherical harmonics by a weighted least squares inversion.
+For this problem, there must be more data points than spherical harmonic coefficients (i.e., nmax>(lmax+1)**2).
+It is assumed that each measurement is statistically independent (i.e., the weighting matrix is diagonal), and the inversion is performed using the LAPACK routine DGGGLM.

 The employed spherical harmonic normalization and Condon-Shortley phase convention can be set by the optional arguments norm and csphase; if not set, the default is to use geodesy 4-pi normalized harmonics that exclude the Condon-Shortley phase of (-1)^m.